The Best Calcium Supplement

 This left us with 13 products.
-We ordered 11, skipping a couple of variants from the same brand.
-(We ordered Nature Made’s 600 mg dose rather than its 500 mg formula, for example.)
-Then we took an up-close look at each of our finalists:
+So we took an up-close look at each of our finalists:

-- Appearance: How large were the supplements?
+- Size: How large were the supplements?
 While calcium is a bulky mineral, we looked for pills that were still small enough to swallow comfortably.

 - Smell: Most of our finalists didn’t have a strong smell.
 But Nature's Bounty Calcium Plus Vitamin D3 and Schiff Super Calcium were the exception, with off-putting, fishy odors that we couldn’t get past.

-- Ease of use: Since calcium deficiency can lead to decreased hand strength, we double-checked that all bottle tops were easy to open.
+- Packaging: Since calcium deficiency can lead to decreased hand strength, we double-checked that all bottle tops were easy to open.